paulfitzpatrick85/CI-Portfolio-Project-4/README.md

 I tested the sites accessibility through lighthouse, the intial performance was 73, changing the image file from jpeg's to .avif format increase this to 97, the image below shows the results.

 ![lighthouse](https://user-images.githubusercontent.com/55660566/185743809-a3a65569-0b3f-4152-8d55-d792a1979eef.png)

+## Responsiveness
+The site is designed to be used on devices as small as 300px.

 # original mock up sketches